BF-FrontEnd-class-2024/All-about-tree/README.md

 If the linting fails, you will not be able to merge the PR.
 You can double check that your code will pass before pushing by running the code quality scripts locally.

-## Repo Setup

-- Give each member **_write_** access to the repo (if it's a group project)
-- Turn on GitHub Pages and put a link to your website in the repo's description
-- Go to _General_ Section > check **Discussions**
-- In the _Branches_ section of your repo's settings make sure the `master`/`main` branch must:
-  - "_Require a pull request before merging_"
-  - "_Require approvals_"
-  - "_Dismiss stale pull request approvals when new commits are pushed_"
-  - "_Require status checks to pass before merging_"
-  - "_Require branches to be up to date before merging_"
-  - "_Do not allow bypassing the above settings_"

 </details>